vime-js/vime/packages/core/src/components/ui/captions/readme.md

 in the list to `showing`.

-Be aware that after you set the text track mode to `showing`, the component will automatically set it to hidden to avoid double captions, and all other tracks will be set to `disabled`.
+Be aware that after you set the text track mode to `showing`, the component will automatically set it to hidden to avoid double captions.
 This also means that this component is **not recommended** to be used in combination with the native HTML5 player controls.

 ## Example